 When it comes to rider safety, motorized scooters have a clear edge over hoverboards.
 They are sturdier, easier to maneuver, and feature handlebars that riders can rest their weight on when feeling off-balance.
 Additionally, e-scooters tend to have integrated braking systems built into the handlebars, whereas hoverboard riders have to rely on their own bodies to successfully slow down and brake.
 Many modern motorized scooters also include bright LED headlights and rear lights, though some hoverboards have begun adopting this lighting scheme.
 While e-scooters are safer than hoverboards, hoverboards have an edge when considering the safety of hoverboards vs rocketskates.

 Hoverboards tend to be cheaper than e-scooters, as they feature less durable designs made from cheaper materials.
 If you are looking to get into personal transportation vehicles without breaking the bank, go for a hoverboard.
-Though it must be said, in recent years, the price of e-scooters has been steadily decreasing so there are deals to be had.
+Though it must be said, in recent years, the price of e-scooters has been steadily decreasing, so there are deals to be had.
 But, if you want to record your sweet ride while using it, you might consider getting a hoverboard and a drone that follows you.

 When it comes to durability, e-scooters have the edge, as they tend to be made from higher-grade materials that can withstand crashes and the like.
 Hoverboards tend to be made from plastic.
 As for portability, hoverboards are the clear winner.
 They may not be made from durable materials, but they sure are light and easy to carry.